DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 ### Taking a photo

 Press the button briefly (less than 3 seconds) and release it.
 The display will show "Capturing..." and the board saves a full-resolution JPEG to the SD card, then restarts and returns to the live preview.
+The capturing process takes approximately 5 seconds because the camera deinitialises from the QQVGA (160x120) resolution and reinitialises to UXGA (1600x1200).
 Photos are saved as `pic1.jpg`, `pic2.jpg`, and so on — the board finds the next available number automatically.

 ### Grayscale mode

-CLICKY supports a hardware grayscale mode using the OV2640 camera sensor's built-in effect engine.
+CLICKY supports a hardware grayscale mode using the OV2640/OV3660 camera sensor's built-in effect engine.
 This means the grayscale conversion happens inside the camera chip itself before the image is even processed — it costs nothing and works at full resolution.

 **To toggle grayscale on or off:**

-Press and hold the button until the progress bar on screen turns green (between 3 and 5 seconds), then release.
+Press and hold the button until the progress bar on screen turns blue (between 3 and 5 seconds), then release.
 The board will restart in the new mode.

 - If you were in colour mode, it switches to grayscale
 - If you were in grayscale, it switches back to colour